LoopKit/loopdocs/docs/loop-3/omnipod.md

-## Omnipod and Omnipod DASH Pump
+## Overview

-The information and user interface for Omnipod (Eros) and DASH pods is the same, except Omnipod DASH pods do not require a RileyLink compatible device.
+The information and user interface for all Omnipod Pods is the same, except Omnipod 5 and DASH pods do not require a RileyLink compatible device.
 They communicate directly with the phone through Bluetooth.

+!!! warning "O5 is in beta test"
+    Omnipod 5 Pods should only be tested by experienced users willing to build a development branch:

+    * LoopWorkspace `dev`
+    * LoopWorkspace `next-dev`

+    The timing for when O5 is supported in these branches depends on when Pull Requests are merged.

+    Please thoroughly read [Updates in dev](../version/development.md#updates-in-dev){: target="_blank" } before attempting to use one of these branches.

 ## Pair Pod